tkimhofer/msbrowser/index.md

 # Documentation
 MSbroswer has an intuitive workflow, with help text placed in the user interface.
 A descriptions of all *centWave* peak picking parameters and further documentation can be found at the official MSbrowser homepage: **https://tkimhofer.github.io/msbrowser/**.

+# Example Data
+The application comes with HILIC-MS example data acquired using a urine sample, so that one can become familiar with MSbrowser's functionalities before using own data.

 # Feedback
 Got questions or suggestions?
 Log an [issue on GitHub](https://github.com/tkimhofer/msbrowser/issues) (requires login) or [drop me an email](mailto:torben.kimhofer@murdoch.edu.au?subject=[MSbrwoser]%20Source%20Han%20Sans)!